Abhrankan-Chakrabarti/java-math-utils/README.md

 ### RSA Cryptography (`RSA.java`)

-This program illustrates encryption and decryption using RSA algorithm.
+This program is a straightforward implementation of RSA encryption, demonstrating the generation of keys, encryption of messages, and decryption back to the original text.
+It's a practical example of applying RSA for secure communication, showcasing the mathematical principles behind one of the most popular encryption algorithms in use today.

 #### Usage